wp-plugins/spam-free-wordpress/readme.txt

 = Why can't I see the password field on the comment form? =

 To see the password field you must be logged out of your WordPress blog account.
-Step 1 is making sure Spam Free Wordpress is configured to work with your theme's comments.php file.
+Also make sure Spam Free Wordpress is configured to work with your theme's comments.php file.

 = Do readers need to accept cookies or to have Javascript enabled? =

-No. Spam Free Wordpress uses anonymous password authentication the reader types into the comment form.
+No. Spam Free Wordpress uses anonymous password authentication the reader types into the comment form, which does not require cookies or Javascript.

+= Will having a password requirement stop readers from commenting? =

+No. If you've ever logged into a blog or forum, like Wordpress.org, with a username and password to leave a comment then you'll know security doesn't stop someone from leaving a comment.
+Spam Free Wordpress eliminates the need for an account on the blog, and instead uses anonymous password authentication.
+Readers expect some security on the Internet, and all are aware that spam is a problem.

 == Screenshots ==